1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.bsl/markdown/bsl-nstr-string-literal-format.md

 EndProcedure
 ```

-The string literal in first parameter should not be emty.
+The string literal in first parameter should not be empty.

 ```bsl
 Procedure NonCompliant2(Message) Export